 Skip to content

 Most pop-up ads are meant for hacking and redirecting you to a phishing site to collect sensitive information.
 Thankfully, Google Chrome for Android has an option that can automatically stop these intrusive and misleading pop-up advertisements.
-However, it allows safe and acceptable ads to give a good user experience.

 Enable Ad Blocker